yo8568/mongo-replica-docker-swarm/README.md

 ## Persistent storage

+Data is stored at `Docker Swarm Volume`, if you want to check the `Mountpoint` on physical machine.
+Running the following command:

+    docker volume inspect *service name*

-Data is stored at `./data` and is excluded from version control.
-Data will be persistent between container runs.
-To remove all data `./reset`
+Data will be persistent between service runs.
+To remove docker stack and all data.
+Run the following command:

+    docker stack rm overlay
+    docker volume rm $(docker volume ls -qf label=com.docker.stack.namespace=overlay)

+Leave smarm mode

+    docker swarm leave

 ## Reference